Author

 What does it cost to run a car overall?

-Beyond MOT and servicing, the ongoing costs of running a car include:
+Beyond MOT and servicing, the overall costs of running a car includes several ongoing expenses:

 Cost Typical range Notes